Julie Sommars

-Julie Sommars (born April 15, 1940) is an American actress.
+Julie Sommars (born April 15, 1940) is an American retired actress.
 She won a Golden Globe Award for Best Actress – Television Series Musical or Comedy for her role in The Governor & J.J. in 1970, and was nominated for a Golden Globe Award for Best Supporting Actress on Television for Matlock in 1990.

-Life and career
+Early life

-Sommars was born in Fremont, Nebraska, on April 15, 1940 to Louis (1909–1986) and Helen (née Drummond; 1910–1964) Sommars.
-She was raised in Iowa and South Dakota along with her three brothers.
+Sommars was born in Fremont, Nebraska, on April 15, 1940 to Louis and Helen (née Drummond) Sommars.
+She was raised in Iowa and South Dakota, along with her three brothers.
+In 1958, competing in South Dakota, she was the only female delegate, in the then-48 states, to win their state in the American Legion National High School Oratorical Contest.

+Career

 Television

 Sommars is best known for her work on television.
 She made her television debut in 1960, at the age of 18, in an episode of The Loretta Young Show.
 She later appeared in Gunsmoke; Shirley Temple's Storybook; The Great Adventure; Bonanza; Run, Buddy, Run; Perry Mason; Ben Casey; Death Valley Days; The Fugitive; The Man from U.N.C.L.E.; Get Smart; and Love, American Style.

-From 1969 to 1970, Sommars starred as Jennifer Jo "J.J."
-Drinkwater, the daughter of Dan Dailey's the "Governor" in the CBS comedy series, The Governor & J.J..
-In 1970, she won the Golden Globe Award for Best Actress – Television Series Musical or Comedy for her performance on the show.
-The series was canceled after two seasons.
+Sommars starred as Jennifer Jo "J.J."
+Drinkwater, the daughter of Dan Dailey's the "Governor" in the CBS comedy series, for the two-season run of The Governor & J.J.
+(1969–1970); her performance earned her the Golden Globe Award for Best Actress – Television Series Musical or Comedy in 1970, with Dailey winning for Best Actor.

 After The Governor & J.J., Sommars played the leading roles in a number of made-for-television movies and starred in several pilots.
 She guest-starred on The Rockford Files; Harry O; McCloud; McMillan; Barnaby Jones; Fantasy Island; Magnum, P.I.; and Diagnosis: Murder.
 In 1984, she was a regular cast member in the short-lived syndicated soap opera, Rituals.
 From 1987 to 1994, Sommars played Assistant District Attorney Julie March on the NBC legal series, Matlock.
 This role also garnered her a nomination for a Golden Globe Award for Best Supporting Actress on Television in 1990.

 Film

 Sommars has appeared in several films.
 She played the female lead in the 1965 Western The Great Sioux Massacre with Joseph Cotten.
 The following year, she starred with Brian Bedford in the comedy The Pad and How to Use It.
-In 1977, Sommars co-starred with Dean Jones and Don Knotts as the beautiful, assertive Diane Darcy in Herbie Goes to Monte Carlo.
+In 1977, Sommars co-starred with Dean Jones and Don Knotts as the beautiful, but assertive Diane Darcy in Herbie Goes to Monte Carlo.

+Personal life

+Sommars has been married four times.
+Her married her first husband, Jack Donner, in 1960, but had divorced by 1964, when she married her second husband, Robert Trentacosta, which also ended in divorce, in 1965.
+She next married Stuart Erwin Jr., in 1971; they had three children together before they divorced in 1980.
+She married her fourth husband, John Karns, in 1984, and they were together until his death in 2023.